Imaginous/Cowboy_Untamed/IOS.md

 # IOS Users

-You can use an Android phone to make the "hacks" or do some of them by hand using the [nRF Connect](https://apps.apple.com/nl/app/nrf-connect-bluetooth-app/id1054362403 "nRF Connect") app or the [BLE Scanner](https://apps.apple.com/nl/app/ble-scanner-4-0/id1221763603 "BLE Scanner") app from the Apple Store.
+You can use an Android phone to make the "hacks" or do some of them by hand using the [BLE Scanner](https://apps.apple.com/nl/app/ble-scanner-4-0/id1221763603 "BLE Scanner") app (my preference) or the [nRF Connect](https://apps.apple.com/nl/app/nrf-connect-bluetooth-app/id1054362403 "nRF Connect") app from the Apple Store.

 ## Donate
 If you like the instructions, you're welcome to make a [donation](https://github.com/Imaginous/Cowboy_Untamed/blob/main/README.md#donate).